Teenage Mutant Ninja Turtles (arcade game)

-Teenage Mutant Ninja Turtles, released in Japan as and in Europe as Teenage Mutant Hero Turtles, is a 1989 beat 'em up game developed and published by Konami for arcades.
+Teenage Mutant Ninja Turtles, released in Japan as and in Europe as Teenage Mutant Hero Turtles, is a 1989 beat 'em up video game developed and published by Konami for arcades.
 It is based on the Teenage Mutant Ninja Turtles franchise, including the first animated series that began airing two years earlier.
 In the game, up to four players control the titular Ninja Turtles, fighting through various levels to defeat the turtles' enemies, including the Shredder, Krang and the Foot Clan.
 Released during a high point in popularity for the Teenage Mutant Ninja Turtles franchise, the arcade game was a worldwide hit, becoming the highest-grossing dedicated arcade game of 1990 in the United States and Konami's highest-grossing arcade game.
 Versions for various home systems soon followed, including the Nintendo Entertainment System (under the title Teenage Mutant Ninja Turtles II: The Arcade Game).
 A sequel, Teenage Mutant Ninja Turtles: Turtles in Time, was released in 1991.